lizzieinvancouver/egret/analyses/output/egretcleanREADME.md

 * figure -- figure or table data taken from
 * Notes -- Add notes on assumptions you made, or things you are not sure of

-## The next columns are the result of cleaning
+## The next columns are all the result of cleaning

 They are cleaned in analyses/cleaning/cleanall.R